romanohu/awesome-mapf-resources/README.md

 A list aiming to broadly cover excellent papers, repositories, websites, and videos related to Multi-Agent Pathfinding (MAPF)

-MAPF is the problem of computing optimal, collision-free paths for multiple agents from their start positions to their respective goals in a shared environment.

 Contributions welcome!
-Feel free to open a pull-request!
+Feel free to open a Pull-requests!

+> Note : If you find any typos or incorrect information, I'd greatly appreciate it if you could report them through Issues, Pull-requests or other Contact Methods.　&#x1F64F;

 ## Contents

+MAPF is the problem of computing optimal, collision-free paths for multiple agents from their start positions to their respective goals in a shared environment.

 - [Papers](#papers)
     - [Survey](#survey)
     - [Search-based Approach](#search-based-approach)